December 2, 2024

 DoorDash is a food delivery service that allows customers to order from restaurants through an app.
 It’s the largest food delivery service in the United States, so hungry folks are more likely to use it, since it offers the widest variety of dining options.

-DoorDash does not hire delivery drivers, instead using independent contractors to schlep food around town.
+DoorDash does not hire delivery drivers, instead using independent contractors to deliver food around town.
 Drivers are called Dashers, and they find deliveries through the Dasher app.
 In theory, this system allows Dashers to work when they want, where they want, and earn as much or as little money as they want to make that day.
 But is that realistic?

 The Economics of DoorDash